 William Sherman Pyle

-The Life Summary of William Sherman
+Brief Life History of William Sherman

 When William Sherman Pyle was born on 27 May 1865, in Allendale, Worth, Missouri, United States, his father, Marcellus Pyle, was 24 and his mother, Ruth Ann McClure, was 24.
 He married Mary Elizabeth Pattison on 27 November 1890, in Lewistown, Fergus, Montana, United States.
 They were the parents of at least 1 daughter.
 He lived in Polaris, Beaverhead, Montana, United States in 1910 and Churchill, Nevada, United States in 1910.
-He died on 25 March 1931, in Dillon, Beaverhead, Montana, United States, at the age of 65, and was buried in Mountain View Cemetery, Beaverhead, Montana, United States.
+He died on 25 March 1931, in Dillon, Beaverhead, Montana, United States, at the age of 65, and was buried in Mountain View Cemetery, Dillon, Beaverhead, Montana, United States.

 Photos and Memories (1)